Glattbach: History

 Already by about 1730, there was school in Glattbach.
-The schoolmasters were until far into the 19th century craftsmen who pursued teaching only as a sideline, or who employed helpers to do it.
+The schoolmasters were, until far into the 19th century, craftsmen who pursued teaching only as a sideline or who employed helpers to do it.
 The oldest known schoolhouse stood behind the Magdalenenkirchlein and contained not only a schoolroom and a teacher's dwelling, but also a communal room.
 In 1878 the second schoolhouse was built, which at the time was one of the finest for a great distance.
 Since 1986 it has served as the town hall, after the elementary school had moved to the new building auf dem Schwalbesgraben, one wing in 1958, and the other in 1964.

-The industrialization of the 19th century and the great splintering of land ownership by inheritances that were endlessly carving plots into smaller ones brought about the community's first structural shift from purely a farming village to a workers’ village.
-A man from Glattbach, a tailor named Johann Desch born in 1848, while in his shop hit on the idea of sewing suits by standard measurements ahead of time and having the sewing done by workers in their homes.
+The industrialization of the 19th century and the great splintering of land ownership by inheritances that were endlessly carving plots into smaller ones brought about the municipality's first structural shift from purely a farming village to a workers’ village.
+A man from Glattbach, a tailor named Johann Desch born in 1848, had the idea of sewing suits by standard measurements ahead of time, and having the workers in their homes finish the sewing.
 These first ready-to-wear suits sold briskly in the growing industrial towns of Hanau, Frankfurt and Offenbach.
-The business quickly swelled, and Johann Desch bought a house in Aschaffenburg.
+The business quickly grew, and Johann Desch bought a house in Aschaffenburg.
 In 1874, he had the first men's clothing factory entered into the town's commercial registry.
 This branch of industry in the Aschaffenburg area that was once so important had its cradle in that tailor's shop in Glattbach.

 In the Second World War, the village suffered greatly under the bombings in 1944 and 1945.
 Fourteen people were killed in these raids, and more than a hundred buildings were utterly or partly destroyed, among them the kindergarten and the gymnasium.
 After the war, reconstruction was implemented through brisk building activity and a heavy inflow of inhabitants.
-Beginning then, Glattbach became a residential community with nearly 3,800 inhabitants, favoured by its proximity to the town and its scenically charming location.
+Beginning then, Glattbach became a residential municipality with nearly 3,800 inhabitants, favoured by its proximity to the town and its scenically charming location.
 The inhabitants are mostly commuters who overwhelmingly have jobs in Aschaffenburg.

 Governance

-Community council
+Municipal council

 The council is made up of 17 council members, counting the full-time mayor.
+The last elections took place on March 15, 2020.

-(as at municipal election held on 2 March 2008)
+The acting mayor is Kurt Baier (CSU/independent).
+He was elected in a runoff on March 29, 2020 with 50.17% of all votes.